SENG480/course/project.md

 ## 4. Component and Connector View (20%)

 Like the module view in M3, choose a C&C view to answer important questions from your QAS in M2.
-Deliverables will be identical to M3, except your primary presenation will be a C&C view (Pipe-Filter, Client-Server, Service, and so on.)
+Deliverables will be identical to M3, except your primary presentation will be a C&C view (Pipe-Filter, Client-Server, Service, and so on.)

+Note in particular the aspects of M3 that you lost marks on.
+In general, this was typically having a primary presentation that was much too complex; failing to correctly link elements in the Github source code to the diagram; and failing to show how the view can answer key questions in your QAS.
+Remember, your task is to simplify the details in the codebase so I can understand it.

 ### Deadline
 Due in Github by <s>Mar 5</s>**March 8**.